dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

-##### Configure Remote Cluster (Managed)
+3. Configure Remote Cluster (Managed)

 Next step is to join the cluster2 to NeuVector Federation.

-Task 1.2.2 - Log into the console for the `Cluster2` which will be the `Managed cluster`.
-In the upper right drop down menu, select Multiple Clusters and then click on `Join`.
+Log into the console for the `Cluster2` which will be the `Managed cluster`.

+NeuVector > Dashboard > In the upper right drop down menu, select Multiple Clusters and then click on  `Join`.
 This joins an existing Primary Cluster.

-Provide the Cluster 2 IP & Port for neuvector-svc-controller-fed-managed we have discovered in previous step and hit submit
+4. Provide the Cluster 2 IP & Port for neuvector-svc-controller-fed-managed we have discovered in previous step and hit submit

-Copy & Past the Token we created in previous step and hit submit.
+5. Copy & Past the Token we created in previous step and hit submit.
 This automatically populate the IP & Port for neuvector-svc-controller-fed-master.

 ![Fed-Manage-Join](../images/Fed-Manage-Join.PNG)

 You will get a message at the right hand bottom the operation was successful, if you have provided the corrects details as requested.

-We should see the below page where we now see 2 cluster & its type clearly mentioned along with its status.
+6. We should see the below page where we now see 2 cluster & its type clearly mentioned along with its status.

 ![Fed-Manage-Join-Success](../images/Fed-Manage-Join-Success.PNG)